astorije/qml-color-interpolation/README.md

         ]
     }

-Then, you need to call `interpolation.getColorAt(value)` to get the interpolated color at the 'value' position of the range.
+Then, you need to call `interpolation.getColorAt(value)` to get the interpolated color at the `value` position of the range.

 And, that's it!